 Keshab Raj Seadie, P.C. has been known as one of the top U.S. law firms in Business Immigration Law.
 Each of our business immigration practice areas is highly regarded, and our U.S. Immigration Lawyers are recognized around the globe for their commitment to the representation of our clients’ interests.
 Throughout our history, we have played a central role in helping both small and midsize companies and individuals to manage their immigration risk and successfully navigate through the maze of U.S. immigration and labor laws.
-Our goal is to be the firm of choice for clients with respect to their most challenging visa issues, most significant immigration and department of labor audits, and most critical visa approvals, including H1B Visa and PERM Labor Certification in NYC.
+New York immigration lawyer Keshab Raj Seadie's goal is to be the firm of choice for clients with respect to their most challenging visa issues, most significant immigration and department of labor audits, and most critical visa approvals, including H1B Visa and PERM Labor Certification in NYC.

 Call us today for a free consultation 212-571-6002